JesseWright/idb/README.md

 Models:
 ========

-Artist:
-name
+##Artist:
+-name
-date of birth
+-date of birth
-date of death
+-date of death
-Nationality
+-Nationality
-country of origin
+-country of origin
-image
+-image
+###Connections:

-connects to works
+-connects to works
-connects to centuries
+-connects to centuries
-connects to styles
+-connects to styles

 Work:
 medium